 Menu for the “About Penn Mutual” section.

-First Quarter 2014 Financial Highlights (91.0 kb)
+Second Quarter 2014 Financial Highlights (95.6 kb)

-Penn Mutual is committed to helping individuals, families and small businesses unlock life’s possibilities through life insurance and annuity solutions as evidenced by our recent milestone of reaching $100 billion of life insurance in force.
-Penn Mutual achieved solid financial results in 2013, and we have continued that position into the first quarter of 2014.
+For 167 years, Penn Mutual has been driven by our noble purpose to create a world of possibilities.
+As an original pioneer of mutual life insurance in America, we believe that life insurance is the center of a sound financial plan.
+Permanent life insurance provides a safety net through the protection it provides, builds cash value to allow you to do more in life, and makes an enduring impact for generations to come.
+Penn Mutual is committed to helping individuals, families and small businesses unlock life’s possibilities through life insurance and annuity solutions.
+That commitment is evidenced by our recent milestone of reaching $100 billion of life insurance in force.
+Penn Mutual achieved solid financial results in 2013, and we have continued that position into the first half of 2014.
 Our financial strength and mutual structure allow us to stay focused on what matters—serving the best interests of our policyholders, as well as ensuring our long-term viability and well-being.

-Total Surplus (Capital) totaled $1.59 billion at March 31, 2014, an increase of $48.1 million from December 31, 2013.
+Total Surplus (Capital) totaled $1.63 billion at June 30, 2014, an increase of $77 million from December 31, 2013.
 Surplus is the amount we set aside for unexpected losses and is our financial protection against business volatility.
 The company continues to be heavily focused on managing our financial strength.
 This gives our policyholders the confidence that Penn Mutual is positioned to meet its obligations to them today and well into the future.

-Statutory Assets and Liabilities — As of March 31, 2014, assets totaled $18.3 billion and total liabilities were $16.8 billion.
+Statutory Assets and Liabilities — As of June 30, 2014, assets totaled $18.8 billion.
+Total liabilities were $17.3 billion as of June 30, 2014.

 These results, excluding Life Sales, are reported according to Generally Accepted Accounting Principles in the United States of America (GAAP), unless otherwise noted.
 Life sales are reported on a life weighted-premium basis.
 Total surplus, statutory assets and investment portfolio information are reported according to a Statutory Accounting basis.